prometheus/docs/content/docs/instrumenting/clientlib_guidelines.md

 This document covers what functionality and API Prometheus client libraries should offer, with the aim of consistency across libraries, making the easy use cases easy and avoiding offering functionality that may lead users down the wrong path.

-There are 4 languages supported at the time of writing, so we’ve gotten a good sense by now of how to write a client.
+There are [10 languages already supported](/docs/instrumenting/clientlibs) at the time of writing, so we’ve gotten a good sense by now of how to write a client.
 These guidelines aim to help authors of new client libraries produce good libraries.

 ## Conventions